 There are many reasons for having a vacant property, but whatever the reason you do not want it to be costing you more money than it should.
 If you think the property may be left empty for more than a few months, it's worth thinking about what energy tariff you should place it on.

 You may think that leaving the heating and lights off means that energy bills will be low.
-However, not running your heating system for a few hours each day could cause damage to the property, especially during winter month.
+However, not running your heating system for a few hours each day could cause damage to the property, especially during the winter months.
 Turning your heating off can leave your home susceptible to frozen pipes which could burst and cause expensive damage.

-Selecting the right energy deal is crucial to keeping your property in good health without spending too much on the energy bills.
+Selecting the right energy deal is crucial to keeping your property in good health without spending too much on energy bills.
 In this guide, we advise on some of the top gas and electricity tariffs for empty properties.

 The best energy tariffs for an unoccupied property are often the ones with minimal work for the owner.
 It is important that energy suppliers receive a regular meter reading to correctly manage your energy bills, so energy tariffs that offer a smart meter are very popular.

-Sourcing the best electricity and gas energy tariff for an unoccupied property is made easy with our smart energy comparison tool.
+Sourcing the best electricity and gas energy tariff for unoccupied property is made easy with our smart energy comparison tool.
 Here you can identify the best energy deals available to you.

 Most energy deals come with a standing charge.
-This is a charge applied to your tariff to cover the costs of energy supply.
+This is a charge applied to your tariff to cover the costs of the energy supply.
 However, some energy suppliers offer gas and electricity tariffs with no standing charges.
-These are great from unoccupied priorities because you would be charged this daily charge without even using any energy.
+These are great for unoccupied priorities because you would be charged this daily charge without even using any energy.
 They are often not the best option for lowing energy bills for every household, however.
 As energy suppliers often have a higher price per unit of gas and electricity supply.